-Curriculum - Certificate Options (PH)
+Curriculum - Certificate Option Public Health

 The Certificate in Public Health is a post-baccalaureate 12 credit hours program designed to strengthen knowledge and skills in public health.
 It offers flexibility to students or working professionals who want to develop foundational skills in public health without the commitment of pursuing a graduate degree.
 The students have up to two years to successfully complete the program.